-James William Knifton, the son of Curtis and Sarah Knifton, was born in 1861 and baptised on 22nd December at Horsley parish church, Derbyshire.
-As a child he lived with his family at Blue Post Farm (also known as Common Farm), Hulland Ward, but by 1881 he was farming 60 acres at Herbalshaw Meadow, Mugginton.
+James William Knifton, the son of Curtis and Sarah Knifton, was born in Hulland Ward on 11th September 1861 and baptised on 22nd December at St Clement’s Church in Horsley, Derbyshire.
+As a child he lived with his family at Blue Post Farm (also known as Common Farm), Hulland Ward, and by 1881 he was farming 60 acres at Herbalshaw Meadow, Mugginton.
 James was living with his older sister Sarah, who on the census return was described as a house keeper.

 James married Sarah Helen Russell on 26th June 1889 at St John the Evangelist’s Church in Derby.
 Canon Alfred Hall Prior officiated at their wedding, which was witnessed by Sarah’s father James, her aunt Eliza Russell, and her sister Rose.
 At the time of their marriage, James was living at Mugginton and Sarah was living at York Street, Derby.

-James and Sarah’s first child Eva was born in 1890 and baptised at St Barnabas, Derby.
-At this time James was living in Mugginton but St Barnabus was close to Mill Street where Sarah lived before their marriage, so was perhaps the Russell family’s church.
+James and Sarah’s first child, Eva, was born in Mugginton on 19th June 1890 and baptised at St Barnabas Church, Derby.
+St Barnabas was close to Mill Street where Sarah lived before her marriage, so was perhaps the Russell family’s church.

 The April 1891 census records that the family were living at Herbalshaw Meadow, with James being a farmer.

-Between 1891 and 1893 the family moved to Red Hill Farm in Makeney, which would remain the family home for almost forty years.
+Between 1891 and 1893, James, Sarah, and Eva moved to Red Hill Farm in Makeney, which would remain the family home for almost forty years.
 Today Red Hill Farm is a grade II listed building but was then a working farm on the Strutt Estate.
-The farm was built in 1834 from coursed stone and contained the farm house, cart sheds, stables, and cow sheds.
+The farm was built in 1834 from coursed stone and contained a farm house, cart sheds, stables, and cow sheds.

 This framed print belonged to James and hung on the wall at Red Hill Farm.

-James and Sarah’s second child Frank was born in January 1893 and baptised at Holy Trinity Church, Milford on 19th February.
+James and Sarah’s second child, Frank, was born on 22nd January 1893 and baptised at Holy Trinity Church, Milford on 19th February.
 On the same day, James’ second-cousin William Knifton and his wife Emily also had three of their children baptised at the same church.

-On 2nd November 1893 James gave evidence at the Police Court in Belper relating to damage caused to a fence on his farm.
+On 2nd November 1893 James gave evidence at the Belper Police Court relating to damage caused to a fence on his farm.

-James and Sarah’s second son Harry was born in November 1894 and baptised at Holy Trinity Church, Milford on 6th January 1895.
-Harry was followed by John (‘Jack’) Knifton in September 1896 and their second daughter Florrie in April 1898, both children being baptised at Milford and James’ occupation recorded as a farmer.
+James and Sarah’s second son, Harry, was born on 22nd November 1894 and baptised at Holy Trinity Church, Milford on 6th January 1895.
+Harry was followed by John (‘Jack’) Knifton on 11th September 1896 and their second daughter Florrie on 25th April 1898, both children being baptised at Milford.

 In April 1903 James was included in the list of subscribers to a gift from the land-tenants of George Herbert Strutt’s estate on the marriage of his daughter.
 The gift was described in the local newspaper as a ‘beautiful sterling silver candelabra and pair of candlesticks’ which ‘weighed 80ozs., and was a fine specimen of Sheffield workmanship’.